There are currently no results that match your search, please try again.

 You can see our current Systemisation brochure here.

-The world is at a point where we have to build a lot in a short time.
-Mega projects alone account for 77% of overall annual project value*.
+Humanity’s need for construction has never been greater; we need to build more, and fast.
 The problem for all of us – and for the built environment – is that mega projects tend to over-run on both cost and programme.
 At the same time, they’re considered by some to be too ‘unique’ to benefit from DfMA.
-We have to address this misconception.

-We are already delivering the benefits of DfMA at scale.
-We call this 'systemisation': a system of standard components that give enough flexibility to allow mass customisation, while working to the requirements of architectural design.
+We deliver the benefits of DfMA at scale and call it 'systemisation': a system of standard components that give enough flexibility to allow mass customisation, while working to the requirements of architectural design.

 Importantly, our system works with existing supply chain, procurement, manufacture, logistics and assembly processes.